-Poczobut is a political commentator and producer of Nad Niemnem, a television program focused on Belarus’s Polish community for independent Poland-based broadcaster Belsat TV and Polish public broadcaster TVP Polonia.
-Poczobut was active on Twitter, where he commented on protests contesting the August 2020 reelection of President Aleksandr Lukashenko for his more than 15,000 followers.
-He has also provided commentary and analysis of the protests for regional news outlets.
+Poczobut is a political commentator and producer of Nad Niemnem, a television program focused on Belarus’ Polish community, for independent Poland-based broadcaster Belsat TV and Polish public broadcaster TVP Polonia.
+Poczobut was active on Twitter, where he commented on protests contesting the August 2020 reelection of President Aleksandr Lukashenko for his more than 15,000 followers at the time.
+Poczobut also provided commentary and analysis of the protests for regional news outlets.

-Police also searched Poczobut’s apartment and confiscated two laptops, hard drives, seven old cellphones, and several books in Polish, according to news reports, Aksana Poczobut, the journalist’s wife, and Barys Haretski, deputy head Belarusian Association of Journalists (BAJ), an independent advocacy and trade group that was banned in 2021 but continues to track journalist detentions from inside Belarus.
+Police also searched Poczobut’s apartment and confiscated two laptops, hard drives, seven old cellphones, and several books in Polish, according to news reports, Aksana Poczobut, the journalist’s wife, and Barys Haretski, deputy head Belarusian Association of Journalists (BAJ), an independent advocacy and trade group operating from exile.

-Police took the journalist to a detention center in Minsk, where they later charged him with “incitement to racial, national, religious, or other social hostility or discord,” according to banned Belarusian human rights organization Viasna, which operates unofficially in the country.
-If found guilty, the journalist could face a prison sentence of up to 12 years, according to Article 130, Part 3, of the Belarusian criminal code.
+Police took the journalist to a detention center in Minsk, where they later charged him with “incitement to racial, national, religious, or other social hostility or discord,” according to banned Belarusian human rights organization Viasna.
+The charge carries a prison sentence of up to 12 years, according to Article 130, Part 3, of the Belarusian criminal code.

 The journalist’s wife called the allegations “absurd,” saying that he “had not done anything illegal.”
 Aksana Poczobut said her husband’s arrest might be connected to his coverage of the ethnic Polish community in Belarus and his membership in the Union of Poles in Belarus, an independent cultural organization.
 Two days before Poczobut’s arrest, Belarusian authorities had detained the head of the Union of Poles in Belarus, Andzelika Barys, and sentenced her to 15 days in prison, according to RFE/RL.

-On July 31, 2022, BAJ and media reported that the incitement charges stem, among other things, from his coverage of 2020 anti-government protests in Belarus, statements he made in defense of the Polish minority in Belarus, and his labeling of the Soviet invasion of Poland in 1939 as an aggression.
+On July 31, 2022, media reported that the incitement charges stemmed from, among other things, Poczobut’s coverage of 2020 anti-government protests in Belarus, statements he made in defense of the Polish minority in Belarus, and his labeling of the Soviet invasion of Poland in 1939 as an act of aggression.

-On August 17, BAJ reported that authorities had also charged Poczobut with "calls for sanctions aimed at harming national security," under Article 361 of the criminal code, which carries a punishment of up to 12 years in jail.
+In mid-August 2022, authorities also charged Poczobut with "calls for sanctions aimed at harming national security," according to Viasna.
+That charge carries a punishment of up to 12 years in jail, under Article 361 of the criminal code.